rivasbolinga/number-ninja/README.md

 # Rock Paper Scissors

-Project of a simple calculator from The Odin Project Curriculum made with plain JS, and HTML and CSS for the style.
+Project of a simple calculator from The Odin Project Curriculum using the material I have learned in "fundamentas of Javascript Course".

 Use of simple functions for the functionality of the calculator.

 ## 🛠 Built With <a name="built-with"></a>